guilda-dev/guilda-doc-en/docs/Reference/defineNet/0TopPage.md

 ---

 ## <div style="text-align: center;"><span style="font-size: 130%; color: black; font-weight: bold">New Components</span></div>

 In the previous section, a new power system model was defined using only the already implemented components in GUILDA (i.e., `generator_1axis` and `load_impedance`).

-In this section it is explained how to implement a new equipment model with new dynamic characteristics (Click on the illustration ↓).
+In this section it is explained how to implement a new component model with new dynamic characteristics (Click on the illustration ↓).

 [<div align="center"><img src="../../../Figures/make_component.jpg" width=80%; style="border: 7px DarkSeaGreen solid;"></div>](./NewComponent.md)